NEWS ABOUT ArchEX 220905

 ALL extra desktops can be installed in about 10 min!

-ArchEX Linux Live DVD (both versions) can be downloaded from SourceForge.net – Fast, secure and free downloads from the largest Open Source applications and software directory.
+ArchEX Linux Live DVD (all versions) can be downloaded from SourceForge.net – Fast, secure and free downloads from the largest Open Source applications and software directory.

 A member on RaspEX recently wrote this about RaspArch: I’ve used Slackware, Debian, Gentoo, Ubuntu & Arch.
 I prefer Arch.
 Ubuntu is easier to install, Arch is easier to keep up to date.
 You do not go through big, painful, changes every year instead you just update, once in a while, make changes if instructed.
 Arch has most of the benefits of Gentoo without the pain of recompiling _everything_.
 When you do need to build a package in Arch its painless especially if you use one of the tools that support AUR (I like Yaourt).
 Arch avoids the politics of Debian and Ubuntu and delivers a great Linux distribution.
 RaspArch now brings these advantages to the Pi 2.